Copart: History

 By 2003, the company grew to 100 locations across the country and became the first to launch a completely online auction model.
 Currently, Copart has more than 200 locations in 11 countries.
 A Canada yard opening marked the first international expansion in 2003.
 By 2007, Copart grew its footprint overseas to the United Kingdom.
 In 2012, Copart began expanding to the United Arab Emirates, Brazil, Bahrain, Oman, Spain, Ireland and Germany.
 Copart also expanded into Finland in 2018 with the acquisition of Autovahinkokeskus (AVK).
 Additionally, the CashForCars.com brand launched in Canada in 2018, Germany in 2019 and the United Kingdom in 2020.

 As Internet bidding grew in popularity, Copart developed its online auction platform, VB2, which it implemented in 2003.
 VB2 opened the sales process to registered buyers (Members) and sellers worldwide.
 In fiscal year 2004 in North America and fiscal year 2008 in the U.K., Copart discontinued all live auctions and began remarketing vehicles exclusively through VB2.

 In 2012, Copart relocated its corporate headquarters from Fairfield, California, to Dallas, Texas.
 Copart's Dallas headquarters building, Copart Tower, consists of approximately 53,000 square feet (4,900 m^{2}) of leased office space.

 In 2013, Copart upgraded its VB2 technology to a new version dubbed VB3.
 This version supported the latest browsers, eliminated the need for plugins and supported mobile interactivity.
-Copart now sells more than one million vehicles each year through VB3 technology.
+Copart now sells more than four million vehicles each year through VB3 technology.